saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 #### Implicit Waits

 When Selenium executes a find element call and the driver can not find the element, an exception is thrown immediately.
 An implicit wait is set telling the driver how long to wait before throwing the exception.
 If the element is located right away, the value of the implicit wait does not matter.

-:::note
+:::tip
-Implicit waits are generally not recommended.
-It's a one-line code change that can potentially reduce the number of failed tests in your suite, but it is often more of a crutch than a successful long term solution.
-Should you decide to set an implicit wait, do it once when you create the session and keep it to a small value.
+Do not use implicit waits!
+While it is a one-line code change that can potentially reduce the number of failed tests in your suite, it is more of a crutch than a successful long term solution.
+Tests run on Sauce Labs that set an implicit wait are more likely to be reported as failing than tests that do not set implicit waits.
+If you're in a bind, and want to try an implicit wait, make it a small value, set it with the Browser Options when creating the session and then don't change it.
 :::

 #### Explicit Waits

 An explicit wait handles the synchronization in the code itself, typically with some form of while loop.
 When the desired condition is met, the test can continue, and only if the condition is not met after the maximum wait time will the code throw an exception.

 :::caution Do Not Mix Explicit and Implicit Waits Mixing implicit and explicit waits can cause unpredictable outcomes, which is another reason to avoid implicit waits.
 :::

 Each language implements this slightly differently.
-Java and .NET have `ExpectedConditions` classes, but the recommended approach in all languages at this point is to use a lambda, like so:
+Java and Python have Expected Conditions classes, but the recommended approach in all languages at this point is to use a lambda expression, like so:

 <Tabs
+  groupId="lang-ex"
   defaultValue="Java"
   values={[
     {label: 'Java', value: 'Java'},
-    {label: 'JavaScript', value: 'JavaScript'},
     {label: 'Python', value: 'Python'},
     {label: 'Ruby', value: 'Ruby'},
     {label: 'C#', value: 'C#'},